 The U.S. and U.K. are together immersed in a common missile compartment effort for ORP.
 In fact, the U.S. and U.K. are buying parts together for the common missile compartment and working on a $770 million contract with General Dynamics’ Electric Boat.
 The U.S. plans to build 12 ORPs, each with 16 missile tubes, and the U.K. plans to build four nuclear-armed ballistic submarines, each with 12 missile tubes.

-The ORP is being designed with a series of next-generation technologies, many of them from the Virginia-Class attack submarine.
-Leveraging existing systems from current attack submarines allows the ORP program to integrate the most current technologies and systems while, at the same time, saving the developmental costs of beginning a new effort, Goggins explained.
+Columbia-Class submarines are being designed with a series of next-generation technologies, many of them from the Virginia-Class attack submarine.
+Leveraging existing systems from current attack submarines allows the Columbia-Class program to integrate the most current technologies and systems while, at the same time, saving the developmental costs of beginning a new effort, officials said.

 Sonar technology work by sending out an acoustic ping and then analyzing the return signal in order to discern shape, location or dimensions of an undersea threat.

-Goggins also explained that the shafts of the new submarines are being built to last up to 10 or 12 years in order to synchronize with the ships maintenance schedule.
-Existing shafts only last six to eight years, he explained.
+The shafts of the new submarines are being built to last up to 10 or 12 years in order to synchronize with the ships maintenance schedule.
+Existing shafts only last six to eight years, developers said.

-The Ohio Replacement Program is also engineering a new electric motor for the submarine which will turn the shaft and the rotor for the propulsion system.
-The new motor will make propulsion more efficient and potentially bring tactical advantages as well, Goggins explained.
+The Columbia-Class submarine are also engineering a new electric motor for the submarine which will turn the shaft and the rotor for the propulsion system.
+The new motor will make propulsion more efficient and potentially bring tactical advantages as well.

 Lawmakers are working on a special fund created to pay for the Navy's expensive next-generation nuclear-armed ballistic missile submarines.